 A man who spent the majority of his life walking in circles in the worlds mysteries, Jacob was both confused and wise.
 On the Asian steppes, he followed the trail laid down by the great Khans, he sung from his throat with the Tuvan masters and he visited Jurii far north.
 His presence warmed those around him, just as it did in his fiery youth.

 Towards the end, Jacob turned to song and poetic poetry.
 He sang the songs of his homeland, lands he had traveled and lands of myth and legend.
 He sang of life and death, hope and happiness, despair and suicide.
-Yet the love for his brother was always central, in those songs of Ice and Fire…
+Yet the love for his brother and his spirit was always central, in those songs of brothers two, of Ice and of Fire…